 By Marcianne Miller

-Marcianne Miller has been reviewing films in Asheville for 10+ years.
-She’s a member of SEFCA (Southeast Film Critics Assn.) and NCFCA (North Carolina Film Critics Assn.)
-Reach her at firstname.lastname@example.org.
+Marcianne Miller is a member of SEFCA (Southeast Film Critics Assn.) and NCFCA (North Carolina Film Critics Assn.)
+Email her at email@example.com.